timescale/docs/timescaledb/overview/release-notes/index.md

 For our next release, we plan to add:

-- Compression policies on distributed hypertables
+- Downgrading between Timescale DB 2.x versions.
-- Partially mutable compressed chunks to support INSERTs into a compressed hypertable.
+- High Availability: Adding nodes to a multinode cluster.
 - Various bug fixes.

-The current GA (Generally Available) version is 2.2.1.
+The current GA (Generally Available) version is 2.3.0

 You can read more about our architecture and design for distributed hypertables [here][distributed-hypertables].